kordwarshuis/WOT-terms-to-Spec-Up-T/README.md

 ## Troubeshooting

+### Wrong directory?

+Make sure you are in the root of your project and not in a subdirectory, or outside your project directory.

+### Quotes in `.env`?

-- Make sure you did not use quotes around the values in the `.env` file:
+Make sure you did not use quotes around the values in the `.env` file:

 Good:
 `TERMS_WOT_MANAGE_JSON_FILE_NAME=metadata.json`